jkargbo1415-lab/AWS-EC2-ssh-access/README.md

 ## Screenshots

 ### EC2 Instance Running
+Shows the EC2 instance successfully launched and accessible.
 ![EC2 Running](screenshots/ec2-running.png)

 ### Local Files on EC2
+Shows files created on the EC2 instance before upload
 ![Local Files](screenshots/01-ec2-local-files.png)

 ### Automation Proof (S3 Upload)
+Shows files successfully upload to S3 using automation
 ![Automation](screenshots/02-S3-automation-proof.png)

+## How to Reproduce This Project
+1. Launch an EC2 instance (Amazon Linux 2023)
+2. Create an IAM Role with S3 access permissions
+3. Attach the IAM Role to the EC2 Instance
+4. Connect to EC2 using SSH
+5. Create test files in the EC2 Instance
+6. Use AWS CLI to upload files to S3
+7. Create a bash script to automate uploads
+8. Schedule the script using cron
+9. Verify files are uploaded to S3